 The Interdisciplinary Immigration Workshop meets every two weeks during the academic year so members can share work-in-progress about any aspect of research on migration/immigration.
 It welcomes contemporary and historical research on migration, immigrants and their children, in the US and around the world.
 The workshop is open to any researcher at UCB—grad students, faculty, staff, post-docs—as well as visiting scholars on campus for the semester.
 The Interdisciplinary Immigration Workshop is facilitated by Irene Bloemraad, Cybelle Fox, and G. Cristina Mora of the Department of Sociology, but we warmly encourage participation from diverse disciplinary and methodological approaches.
 The workshop is grateful for funding from the Institute for Research on Labor and Employment (IRLE).

-During every workshop, we will discuss two papers no more than 25 pages in length.
+During every workshop, we will discuss two papers, each no more than 25 double-spaced pages in length.
 These papers can range from research proposals to articles in preparation for publication.
 One discussant/respondent will be in charge of providing detailed comments for each paper, and all workshop members can provide additional feedback.
-Papers are sent out the Monday before the workshop meets to allow all participants ample time to read through the work in progress.
-This fall we will have virtual meetings via zoom almost every other Monday from 12:00 to 1:30 pm.
-Meetings will be restricted to people with a @berkeley.edu email.
-Email Adriana Ramirez at firstname.lastname@example.org to be added to the listserv.
+Papers are sent out one week before the workshop meets to allow all participants ample time to read the work-in-progress thoroughly.
+This spring we will meet in person almost every other Monday from 12:00 to 1:30 pm.

-Units and Requirements: You can come without officially enrolling, but you are encouraged to register for this 1 unit P/NP class through the Sociology department.
+Units and Requirements: You can attend the workshop without officially enrolling, but graduate students are encouraged to register for this 1 unit P/NP class through the Sociology department.
 Enrollment helps justify the budget and course to the department.
 In order to pass, you are required to either:

 come to most sessions, OR